winterleitner/kontomanager-websms-client/README.md

 ### 03.04.2024 2.1.0
 - add `ICarrierAccount` interface to introduce a common interface for all carriers
-- add support for non-kontomanager MeinA1 accounts
+- add support for non-kontomanager MeinA1 accounts via the `A1BusinessClient`

 ### 27.03.2023 2.0.6
 - fix bug that parsed the remaining EU data incorrectly